Texas Instruments Incorporated – Consenus Indicates Potential -2.3% Downside

-Texas Instruments Incorporated found using ticker (TXN) now have 28 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
-The range between the high target price and low target price is between 150 and 105 with a mean TP of 126.75.
-With the stocks previous close at 129.76 this would indicate that there is a downside of -2.3%.
-The 50 day moving average now sits at 124.2 and the 200 moving average now moves to 123.16.
-The market cap for the company is $125,326m.
-You can visit the company’s website by visiting: http://www.ti.com
+Texas Instruments Incorporated with ticker code (TXN) now have 28 analysts covering the stock.
+The analyst consensus points to a rating of ‘Buy’.
+The range between the high target price and low target price is between 150 and 105 calculating the mean target price we have 127.04.
+Given that the stocks previous close was at 130 this now indicates there is a potential downside of -2.3%.
+There is a 50 day moving average of 125.47 and the 200 day moving average is 123.59.
+The market cap for the company is $121,474m.
+Visit the company website at: http://www.ti.com

 Texas Instruments Incorporated designs, manufactures, and sells semiconductors to electronics designers and manufacturers worldwide.
 It operates in two segments, Analog and Embedded Processing.
 The Analog segment offers power products to manage power requirements in various levels using battery management solutions, portable components, power supply controls, point-of-load products, switches and interfaces, integrated protection devices, high-voltage products, and mobile lighting and display products.
 This segment also provides signal chain products that sense, condition, and measure signals to allow information to be transferred or converted for further processing and control for use in amplifier, data converter, interface product, motor drive, clock, and sensing product end-markets; and integrated analog and standard products, which are primarily for sale into personal electronics, industrial, and automotive markets.
 The Embedded Processing segment offers connected microcontrollers, such as microcontrollers, microcontrollers with integrated wireless capabilities, and stand-alone wireless connectivity solutions that are used in electronic equipment to sense, connect, log, and transfer data; digital signal processors for mathematical computations; and applications processors for specific computing activity.
 This segment offers products for use in various markets, principally industrial and automotive.
 The company also provides DLP products, primarily for use in projectors to create high-definition images; calculators; and application-specific integrated circuits.
 Texas Instruments Incorporated markets and sells its semiconductor products through direct sales and distributors, as well as online.
 The company was founded in 1930 and is headquartered in Dallas, Texas.